-Forecasting The Volatility Of OPEC Oil prices using Fractionally Integrated GARCH models
+Forecasting the Volatility of OPEC Oil Prices using Fractionally Integrated GARCH models

-Prof. Dr. Mohammed H. Al-Sharoot

-Department of Statistics

-College of Administration and Economics University Of AL-Qadisiyah-IRAQ mohammed.AIsharoot@qu.edu.iq hananaallii7@gmail.com

-Hanan A. Al-rashide Department of Statistics College of Administration and Economics University Of AL- Qadisiyah-IRAQ

-Abstract

-Some time series are characterized by their great volatility over time, especially time series related to the movement of the economy, and those related to the change in stock prices or the movement of financial transactions and stock markets, which are characterized by being non-stationary over time due to the change in the behavior of observations, making them suffer from the problem of Heteroscedasticity.
-The paper aims the use of predictive models that a time series can adapt to with large fluctuations and with long memory over time, a number of important models used to deal with FIGARCH time series when the error distribution follows the t-distribution were studied and reviewed, which were used For the first time by Researcher Engel in 1982 and developed by other researchers, the characteristics of these models were reviewed and applied for the purpose of forecasting daily oil prices according to the prices approved by OPEC for the period from 2003 to 2022, where the practical analysis of oil price data showed that the best prediction model is the ARMA model.
-2,2)-FIGARCH(1,d,2) in which the error follows the t-distribution, and the best predictor performance is out of sample .
+Mohammed H. Al-Share oot Hanan A. Hamza mohammed.alsharoot@qu.e edu.iq hanan.alrashedi@uobabylon.edu.iq Department of statistics, Colle Administration and Economics, Un AL-Qadisiyah, Diwaniyah, I iversity of Department of Studies & Planning, University of Babylon, Hillah, Iraq.
+Article Information Abstract Article History: Received: February, 15, 2024 Accepted: April, 12, 2024 Available Online: 31, December, 2024 time, especia and those re financial tra by being no eries are characterized by their great volatility over ally time series related to the movement of the economy, lated to the change in stock prices or the movement of nsactions and stock markets, which are characterized on- stationary over time due to the change in the observations, making them suffer from the problem of Keywords: Time series, memory, ARMA, FIGARCH Correspondence: Hanan A. Hamza hanan.alrashedi@uobabylon.edu.iq that a time so memory over FIGARCH to distribution first time by researchers, applied for to the prices ap where the pr prediction m which the en of observations, making them suffer from the problem of dasticity.
+The paper aims the use of predictive models e series can adapt to with large fluctuations and with long ver time, a number of important models used to deal with I time series when the error distribution follows the t- on were studied and reviewed, which were used For the by Researcher Engel in 1982 and developed by other rs, the characteristics of these models were reviewed and or the purpose of forecasting daily oil prices according to approved by OPEC for the period from 2004 to 2022, practical analysis of oil price data showed that the best model is the ARMA(2,2)-FIGARCH(1,d,2) model in error follows the t-distribution, and the best predictor acce is out of sample.
+DOI: https://doi.org/10.55562/jrucs.v5 6i1.31 long memory is one of the important topics that have received great attention by researchers in recent years, and this is what prompted statisticians to pay attention to it by studying the dynamic behavior of financial variables and employing statistical measures for the purpose of studying and analyzing the behavior of these phenomena.
+Perhaps the most important of these measures that Their occurrence coincides with long memory.
+They are the time series that are defined as a group of observations linked to each other of a phenomenon that is observed successively during a specific time period and whose emergence is from its relationship to time t, and that the aim of analyzing it is to describe the features of the phenomenon that generate this series and build a standard model to explain its behavior and adopting this model to predict values and future periods based on values for previous periods

-1. Introduction
+Introduction